Best Online Master’s Degrees in: Theology

 Building a Career

 Graduates of a master’s degree program in theology may go on to a doctoral degree program in theology, or look to enter or advance within a ministerial career, providing spiritual guidance and instruction to their congregations.
-Clergy earned an estimated median yearly salary of $44,140 in May 2011, according to the U.S. Bureau of Labor Statistics (BLS).
+Clergy earned an estimated median yearly salary of $44,140, according to the U.S. Bureau of Labor Statistics (BLS).

 Students who wish to develop the skills necessary to teach theology at an advanced level may also enroll in this program, as a master’s is the standard degree requirement recognized by the Association of Theological Schools to teach theology in accredited educational institutions.
 Postsecondary philosophy and religion teachers earned an estimated median salary of $65,100, according to the BLS.
 Ultimately, however, salary statistics are not guarantees of potential wages, which are dependent on a variety of factors, including where you live, the economy, and your experience.